atomicgo/cursor/README.md

 ## Description

-Package cursor contains methods to move the cursor inside a terminal.
+Package cursor contains cross-platform methods to move the terminal cursor in different directions.
+This package can be used to create interactive CLI tools and games, live charts, algorithm visualization and other updatable output of any kind.

+Special thanks to github.com/k0kubun/go-ansi which this project is based on.

 ## Install